Chickpea spinach curry recipe.

 - Salt to taste

-- 1 tsp dried fenugreek leaves kasuri methi – 1 pinch
+- 1 teaspoon dried fenugreek leaves kasuri methi – 1 pinch

 - Soak the chickpeas overnight.
 Wash them thoroughly under running water.
 Boil them in fresh water and salt until they are cooked but not mushy

-- Dry roast 1 tsp cumin seeds and 2 tsp coriander seeds until they are aromatic (few minutes).
+- Dry roast 1 teaspoon cumin seeds and 2 teaspoon coriander seeds until they are aromatic (few minutes).
 Grind them in a coffee grinder or mixer into a fine powder.
 Set aside

 - Dry roast cinnamon, cloves, cardamom seeds, peppercorns until they are aromatic (few minutes).
 Grind them in coffee grinder or mixer into a fine powder.
 Set aside